convidera/janina-voting-app/README.md

 https://djecrety.ir/

-# Generate self-signed certificates with mkcert for local and ci environments and certificates signed by a CA with letsencrypt for stage environment.
+# Generate self-signed certificates with mkcert for local environment and Let's Encrypt certificates for stage environment.

 # Set up a local DNS like Dnsmasq (Mac OS) for local environment in order to direct traffic from test domain to localhost.